Myhtica/tailwind-formatter/README.md

 - 💾 **Format on Save**: Can be set as the default formatter through VS Code settings.

+- 🌐 **Support for non JSX/TSX languages [NEW]**: Limited support for languages other than JSX and TSX now included!
+See [Support for Other File Types](#support-for-other-file-types-limited) for more details.

 ## Getting Started

-1. Install the extension from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=Myhtica.tailwind-formatter).
+1. Install the extension from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=Myhtica.tailwind-formatter) or directly from the [Repository](https://github.com/Myhtica/tailwind-formatter/releases/tag/v1.0.0).
 2. Check below on the extension's formatting options, settings, and class organization.
 3. Modify the extension settings to create your own preferred formatting style.
 4. Format your classes — the way you want to!